-'s entire rhythm section on his last album.
+For starters, Stone’s last album was produced by Lior Goldenberg, a man whose discography includes Macy Gray, Alanis Morissette, and Ziggy Marley.
+When Stone first got a call from Goldenberg, the producer told him that he liked what Stone stood for and how he sounded.
+And now, Stone can say he had Raphael Saadiq‘s entire rhythm section on his last album.
 For that album, Stone says, “I had about a month to write as many songs as I could.”
 He came into the studio with 25 songs, ready to go.
 Not an easy feat, even for most veteran musicians.

-Thank goodness someone took notice -- it takes a qualified group of musicians to play alongside Stone’s tremendously deep and emotive voice.
+Thank goodness someone took notice — it takes a qualified group of musicians to play alongside Stone’s tremendously deep and emotive voice.
 This, set to the backdrop of funky, soulful rhythms and your current level of appreciation for music will be completely destroyed.

 While Stone’s voice emits the profoundness of someone who has weathered his share of battle wounds, he says his life hasn’t always reflected that sense.
 “I actually haven’t been through, you know, anything really horrible or tragic or devastating in life,” he says, “I mean, when I think of someone like Ray Charles — he has felt anguish and grief.”
 Instead he believes his familiarity with old hymns sung in the church has enabled him to sing with such passionate vocals. “[Worship] music and that kind of music displayed in the church is where the feel of music came, for me,” he says.
 “But maybe when I am met with hardship, my music will be taken to a whole new level.”